SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie once again bounces up the stairs to her floor at Sugarcube Corner.
 A smile features on her face as she hums to herself.

-She makes it into her room where she finds her pet alligator, Gummy, who she hugs and greets.
-"Hi, Gummy!"
+She makes it into her room where she finds her pet alligator, Gummy, whom she hugs and greets, "Hi, Gummy!"

 Gummy doesn't respond, only wagging his tail.